 Appeals should be made to the Admissions Appeal Clerk at the Academy address.
-Parents/Carers have the right to make oral representations to the AppealPanel.
+Parents/Carers have the right to make oral representations to the appeal panel.

-Infant classes are restricted by the legislation to 30 children.
+Reception, Year 1 and 2 (KS1) are restricted by the legislation to 30 children.
 Parents should be aware that an appeal against refusal of a place in an infant class may only succeed if it can be demonstrated that: -